the future is immersive learning…

 experience.
 There is gap which needs to be filled.

-We have designed a one-stop online teaching & learning solution for schools to resume teaching online.
+I have designed a one-stop online teaching & learning solution for schools to resume teaching online.
 Here, the USP is the immersive AR/VR ways of teaching & learning each concept in each subject, to engage the students in a better way.

-We have come up with 3 types of immersive tasks for our students to learn, ie,
+Have come up with 3 types of immersive tasks for our students to learn, ie,

 1. Live Task – To relate the concepts to students (Realisation)